devfest-berlin/2019.devfest-berlin.de/data/posts/2017-10-18-tickets-on-sale.markdown

 But be aware: __tickets are limited to 120 people and run out fast__.

-If you want to be participating in our DevFest as a speaker, please take a look at our CFP:.
+If you want to be participating in our DevFest as a speaker, please take a look at our CFP:

 <div class="text-center">
 <a href="https://bit.ly/devfestberlin17cfp" target="_blank" class="style-scope header-content" style="color: white; ">